-Born and Bred in Leeds, or BaBi Leeds as it is known, will be up and running at Leeds Teaching Hospitals soon, to help reduce health inequalities and improve outcomes for mums, babies and their families.
+Born and Bred in Leeds, or BaBi Leeds as it is known, is now open to recruitment at Leeds Teaching Hospitals, to help reduce health inequalities and improve outcomes for mums, babies and their families.

 Studying children from before birth is a powerful way of understanding the many influences that shape our lives.
 BaBi Leeds aims to link routinely collected health, social care, and education data locally to build a picture of child health and development, and use this to inform and evaluate local policy and practice.